explorable-viz/esop2025/author-response/response.md

 We will implement all the minor corrections provided by the reviewers.
 In addition we propose the following more significant improvements to the paper.

-### Significant changes
+- Sharpen the benefits of the new approach vis-a-vis the previous one (Q1):
+  - Explain how the previous approach doesn't directly support related inputs, and how a simple family of operators (projections with conjugates) can be used both to recover the prior work precisely in the new setting, and support more focused queries.
+Use this to formally explain brushing-and-linking.
+- Bridge the gap between sections 3 and 4:
+  - Show how Galois connections/conjugate operator pairs on graph give rise to analogous operators on environment, program and value selections
+- Evaluate overhead compared to core language without building DDG or trace

-- We will provide an anonymised web-based artefact to allow reviewers to play with the system for themselves
+- Provide an anonymised web-based artefact to allow reviewers to play with the implementation

-### Additional discussion
+- Additional discussion in closing sections (Reviewer A)

-- Discuss (e.g. in 6.3) benefits of developing this approach for general-purpose language vs. a visualisation DSL like Vega (Reviewer A)
+  - Benefits of developing approach for general-purpose language vs. visualisation DSL like Vega
-- Related work: consider relationship to developments in provenance for aggregates or recursive queries; and potential for using the conjugate operators identified here in other settings with negation (e.g. databases) (Reviewer A).
+  - Relationship to developments in data provenance for aggregates or recursive queries, and potential for using conjugate operators identified here in other settings with negation (e.g. databases)